ZigZagExchange/market-maker/README.md

 Set your `eth_privkey` to be able to relay transactions.
 The ETH address with that private key should be loaded up with adequate funds for market making.

-For now, you need a Cryptowatch API KEY to use the market maker.
+For now, you need a Cryptowatch API key to use the market maker.
 Once you obtain one, you can set the `cryptowatchApiKey` field in `config.json`.

 # Settings